 We may receive compensation when you click on links to products from our partners.

 Being a Chief Financial Officer of a major corporation is a challenging job.
 If you have years of experience in a senior finance position, you may be ready to take a step up the ladder.
 If your dream has always been to become a CFO, it’s important to make sure that your resume is up to par.
-Resumes for executive positions are a key part of your job search Marketing Toolkit and will help to market you as a professional to Executive Recruiters as well as senior executives.
-With the right resume, you can make the right first impression and stand out among a long line of other candidates while you brand yourself in the field.
-Here are 5 resume tips to ensure that you can show off your fiscal achievements and advance your career:
+Resumes for executive positions are a key part of your job search Marketing Toolkit and will help to market you as a professional to resume tips to ensure that you can show off your fiscal achievements and advance your career.

 1. Choose a Summary Instead of the Generic Objective Statement